 The School of Liberal Arts’ new minor in Native American Studies offers students the opportunity to increase their knowledge of indigenous peoples of the Americas, their (pre)history, their lifeways, their languages, and the issues they face today.
 Researchers at Tulane are actively involved with Native American tribes of Louisiana, working with them on issues of language and culture revitalization, displacement due to coastal erosion, health concerns and services, and equity issues.
 Students will have opportunities to collaborate with Native communities, learning as they contribute to projects bolstering indigenous lifeways both in and outside the classroom.

-There are many courses at Tulane that explore Native American culture, history, and languages, such as "Native American Languages and Linguistics," "North American Prehistory," "Arts of Native North America," and "Tunica: Louisiana’s Sleeping Language."
+There are many courses at Tulane that explore Native American culture, history, and languages, such as “Introduction to Native America,” “Native American Languages and Linguistics,” “North American Prehistory,” “Arts of Native North America,” and “Tunica: Louisiana’s Sleeping Language.”
 Through a structured introduction to Native Americans and cultures, Tulane students can gain an appreciation for the continuing contributions of these communities to the American story.
 For more information, visit https://liberalarts.tulane.edu/programs/native-american-studies.